SamanthaWang97/Streaming-Finance-Data-with-AWS-Lambda/README.md

 # STA9760-Project-3
 ## Streaming Finance Data with AWS Lambda
 In this project, we will be streaming "real-time" data, processing the data, and dumping it into a S3 bucket that will analyzed and queried in AWS Athena.
-We will be using the yfinance module to get the stock information and price of the following stocks:
+We will be using AWS Kinesis, AWS Lambda, and the yfinance module to pull the stock information and price of the following stocks into a S3 bucket:
 - Facebook (FB)
 - Shopify (SHOP)
 - Beyond Meat (BYND)